top of page

 IMG_8044-Tiffany.png

 Welcome to our lab!
-My name is Tiffany Rocio Olivera, and I am a first-generation student entering my third year of my PhD in Chemistry.
-I was born and raised by my lovely parents in north New Jersey, along with my three younger siblings.
+My name is Tiffany Rocio Olivera, and I am a first-generation student entering my fourth year of my PhD in Chemistry.
+I was born and raised by my lovely parents in northern New Jersey, along with my three younger siblings.
 In May 2020, I earned two Bachelor’s of Science degrees in Chemistry and Biology, along with a minor in Applied Mathematics at New Jersey Institute of Technology.
 I then received the NSF funded B2D Fellowship to pursue my graduate studies at Rutgers University – Newark.
 I worked as a Teaching Assistant in the Department of Chemistry for a year, and have now been awarded the NIH funded G-RISE Fellowship to continue my research.

-In my spare time, I act as a Co-Chair for the North Jersey American Chemical Society Younger Chemists Committee (NJACS YCC), am the twice elected Rutgers-Newark Graduate Student Governing Association (GSGA) Senator, and serve as a board member on the Town of Kearny Board of Health.
+In my spare time, I act as a Co-Chair for the North Jersey American Chemical Society Younger Chemists Committee (NJACS YCC), am the thrice elected Rutgers-Newark Graduate Student Governing Association (GSGA) Senator, and serve as a board member on the Town of Kearny Board of Health.

 After I complete my doctoral degree, my goal is to work as a Research Scientist in the nanotechnology field at a national lab.